Of all the rubber plant varieties, the ruby rubber plant is perhaps the most popular.

-The parent plant is native throughout Southeast Asia and parts of eastern South Asia, although it has become naturalized in many locations, including Florida and the West Indies.
+The parent plant is native throughout Southeast Asia and parts of eastern South Asia (India and Malaysia), although it has become naturalized in many locations, including Florida and the West Indies.

 While most commonly known as the ruby rubber plant, the term “tree” is certainly more appropriate.

-As indoor plants, the Ficus Ruby cultivar is capable of achieving a height of 8′ feet and as high as 40′ feet tall outdoors.
+As an indoor plant, the Ficus Ruby cultivar is capable of achieving a height of 8′ feet and as high as 40′ feet tall outdoors.

 This variegated rubber tree is a real showstopper with large, almond-shaped sage green leaves that have variegations of cream, ruby red, strawberry pink, and white.